 Motivate Key Employees

-To offset or remedy an employee’s negative reaction to an NSA, offer the key employee a benefit greater than the perceived detriment of signing (i.e., an incentive compensation plan).
+To offset or remedy an employee’s negative reaction to an NSA, advisors can create plans that offer the key employee a benefit greater than the perceived detriment of signing (i.e., an incentive compensation plan).
 An incentive compensation plan is the huge spoonful of sugar that helps the bitter pill of an NSA go down more smoothly.

 An owner’s Exit Plan involves not only building value but also protecting assets in the form of customers, employees, vendors, and proprietary information.
-As an Exit Planner, you must introduce the use of NSAs for key employees to protect those assets, in addition to a host of other business asset–protection tools.
-Unless you do so, you leave your clients and their companies dangerously exposed.
+Exit Planners introduce the use of NSAs for key employees to protect those assets, in addition to a host of other business asset–protection tools.